mapFactory/Submodule-Example/readme.md

 http://stackoverflow.com/questions/3796927/how-to-git-clone-including-submodules
 command

+#Manipulations not requiring any work.
-#clone to your local computer
+##clone to your local computer

 git clone --recursive git://github.com/miketestgit01/other

-#delete from your local computer through terminal
+##delete from your local computer through terminal

 to delete locally.
 rm -rf localdirectoryname